Immigration & Visas

 How Can We Help?

-We can assist you by checking that you meet the requirements for this category, completing the application form and advising you regarding the relevant documentation to submit with your application.
+We can assist you by checking that you meet the requirements for this category, completing the application form, and advising you regarding the relevant documentation to submit with your application.
 We can also advise you throughout the appeal process if the application has been refused.
 Please note appeals can take many months to be processed, we can also help you with trying to persuade the Home Office or Embassy to reverse the decision and review the case without it having to go to a hearing at court.

 Individuals who are Commonwealth Citizens and who have British born grandparents may qualify for an Ancestral Visa if they can satisfy certain criteria, including showing an intention to work or seek employment.
 The application is made on an application form and the person will have to prove their UK ancestry usually by producing birth certificates and marriage certificates establishing the relationship between the applicant and his or her ancestor.
 Normally you would be granted permission to enter or remain in the United Kingdom for a period of 5 years.
-The rules surrounding a persons entitlement to this visa are complicated and it is advisable to seek legal advise before doing this application.
+The rules surrounding a persons entitlement to this visa are complicated and it is advisable to seek legal advice before doing this application.
 There is a fee for the application.

 How Can We Help?